 Progress in 2024

 We upgraded our office WIFI, creating a more secure network.
-We increased our network speed, and stability.
+We increased our network speed and stability.
 We improved equipment for staff through new laptops, docking stations in the office, and smart phones for managers.

 Looking to 2025